• Home

 Do I need to pay the full cost of the patent up front?

-After filing the patent application, you are safe to commercialize your invention.
+After filing the patent application, you are clear to produce and market your invention, at least from a legal standpoint.
 After 1 to 3 years, you will receive your first office action.
-Hopefully, by that time, you can use the profits from your business to pay for those legal expenses.
+By that time, we hope, the profits from your great idea will cover the the patent costs and make them seem small.

 How much does a novelty search and patent application cost?